 Tenino is a very small city located in the state of Washington.
 With a population of 1,749 people and two constituent neighborhoods, Tenino is the 200th largest community in Washington.

-Tenino is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Tenino isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tenino are a mix of both white- and blue-collar jobs.
 Overall, Tenino is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tenino who work in office and administrative support (20.57%), maintenance occupations (9.17%), and sales jobs (8.92%).
+There are especially a lot of people living in Tenino who work in office and administrative support (21.73%), business and financial occupations (10.62%), and sales jobs (8.30%).

+Tenino is a somewhat ethnically-diverse city.
 The people who call Tenino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tenino residents report their race to be White, followed by Asian.
-Important ancestries of people in Tenino include English, Irish, French , and Swedish.
+Important ancestries of people in Tenino include English, Irish, French , and Scottish.

 The most common language spoken in Tenino is English.
 Other important languages spoken here include Spanish and Japanese.